mwarning/meshnet-lab/README.md

 As an alternative, you can stop all protocols using `./software.py clear` and remove all namespaces using `./network.py clear`.
 This is useful to cleanup after a tests has been interrupted.

+The `batman-adv` protocol refers to the start/stop scripts in the [protocols](protocols/) subfolder.
+Add your own scripts to support other protocols.

 A collections of automated tests with data plot generation is available in the [tests](tests/) subfolder.

 ## Software Components